kauri-io/Content/IPFS 101/Installing.md

 -   **ipfs help** : Provides you with help information.

-  Note: If you type in any command in the following format: **ipfs base-command** , the terminal will display the usage of that command.
-Ex) ipfs swarm, will tell you all the possibilities of the swarm command.
+  Note: If you try any command in the following format: **ipfs base-command** , the terminal will display the usage of that command.
+Ex) ipfs swarm, will tell you the usuage of the swarm command.

 There are many other commands; these are basic ones to get started.
 To read about the rest [follow the link.](http://127.0.0.1:8080/ipns/docs.ipfs.io/reference/api/cli/#ipfs)